-- keep available a copy of the technical documentation, the EU declaration of conformity and, if applicable, a copy of the relevant certificate, including any amendments and supplements, at the disposal of competent authorities for a period of at least 10 years after the last device covered by the EU declaration of conformity has been placed on the market (15 years for implantable devices); - be registered in the electronic system for economic operators 12, update this information within a period of one month following a change to this information, confirm the validity of the information one year after submitting it and every second year thereafter and verify that the manufacturer has complied with the registration obligations for products and systems other than custom-made ones in the UDI database 13 and that the information is accurate, complete and up to date; - in response to a request from a competent authority, provide that competent authority with all the information and documentation necessary to demonstrate the conformity of a device, in an official Union language determined by the Member State concerned; - forward to the manufacturer any request made by a competent authority of the Member State in which the authorised representative has its registered place of business for samples, or access to a device and verify that the competent authority receives the samples or is given access to the device; - cooperate with the competent authorities on any preventive or corrective action to eliminate or, if that is not possible, mitigate the risks posed by devices; - immediately inform the manufacturer about complaints and reports from healthcare professionals, patients and users about suspected incidents related to a device for which they have been designated; - terminate the mandate if the manufacturer acts contrary to its obligations under this Regulation.
-Please note: an authorised representative shall immediately inform the competent authority of the Member State in which it is established and, where applicable, the notified body that was involved in the conformity assessment for the device, of the termination of the mandate and the reasons therefor 14.
+- keep available a copy of the technical documentation, the EU declaration of conformity and, if applicable, a copy of the relevant certificate, including any amendments and supplements, at the disposal of competent authorities for a period of at least 10 years after the last device covered by the EU declaration of conformity has been placed on the market (15 years for implantable devices); - be registered in the electronic system for economic operators 13, update this information within a period of one month following a change to this information, confirm the validity of the information one year after submitting it and every second year thereafter and verify that the manufacturer has complied with the registration obligations for products and systems other than custom-made ones in the UDI database 14 and that the information is accurate, complete and up to date; - in response to a request from a competent authority, provide that competent authority with all the information and documentation necessary to demonstrate the conformity of a device, in an official Union language determined by the Member State concerned; - forward to the manufacturer any request made by a competent authority of the Member State in which the authorised representative has its registered place of business for samples, or access to a device and verify that the competent authority receives the samples or is given access to the device; - cooperate with the competent authorities on any preventive or corrective action to eliminate or, if that is not possible, mitigate the risks posed by devices; - immediately inform the manufacturer about complaints and reports from healthcare professionals, patients and users about suspected incidents related to a device for which they have been designated; - terminate the mandate if the manufacturer acts contrary to its obligations under this Regulation.
+Please note: an authorised representative shall immediately inform the competent authority of the Member State in which it is established and, where applicable, the notified body that was involved in the conformity assessment for the device, of the termination of the mandate and the reasons therefor 15.

-14. Article 9(6) of the MDR.
+15. Article 9(6) of the MDR.

-^{12.} See the list of information to be recorded in Annex VI, Part A, 1. of the MDR.
-This step depends on when the Eudamed base will be operational.
+^{13.} See the list of information to be recorded in Annex VI, Part A, 1. of the MDR.
+This step depends on when the Eudamed base is made mandatory, in accordance with the deadlines set out in article 123 of the regulation.

-^{13.} See the list of information to be recorded in Annex VI, Part A, 2. of the MDR.
-This step depends on when the Eudamed base will be operational.
+^{14.} See the list of information to be recorded in Annex VI, Part A, 2. of the MDR.
+This step depends on when the Eudamed base is made mandatory, in accordance with the deadlines set out in article 123 of the regulation.